 Step 1: Our Thought Process

-During the Project build meeting for the Project Swinger Nova build, our planning team decided to scrap the existing power plant in favor of newer technology and more power.
-Instead of scrapping the old engine, after all it was a Small Block Chevy 350 and they are known to have 9 lives, (some say the 350 is too stupid to die) the suggestion to build a 383 stroker engine with an Edelbrock Total Power Package was put out on the table.
+During the Project-build meeting for Project Swinger, our Nova build, the team decided to scrap the existing powerplant in favor of newer technology and more power.
+Instead of scrapping the old 350ci engine, the suggestion to build a 383ci stroker engine with an Edelbrock Total Power Package was put out on the table.

-One of these popular kits include Edelbrock’s E-TEC 170cc heads and was said to make 430+ hp in a very affordable package.
+One of these popular kits include Edelbrock’s E-TEC 170cc heads and was said to make 430-plus horsepower in a very affordable package.
 We were also especially interested in the potential performance of the Edelbrock E-TEC heads and what they would do on our Dynojet on this well-prepared 383.
-In our way of thinking, this was a true economy build and the Edelbrock Total Power Package is reasonably priced and should make great power.
+In our way of thinking, this was a true economy build, and the Edelbrock Total Power Package is reasonably priced and should make great power.

 Step 2: The Plan

-That is, we talked to the home project car builders, the engine shop specialists at JBA performance, and we listened to the readers on our message boards.
-By word of mouth we began to filter the selection of engine components down to a manageable level.
-I think that it is fair to say that our viewers planned this engine build as much as we did, and they did a remarkable job.
+We talked to the home project car builders, the engine shop specialists at JBA Performance, and we listened to the readers on our message boards.
+By word of mouth, we began to filter the selection of engine components down to a manageable level.
+We think that it is fair to say that our viewers planned this engine build as much as we did, and they did a remarkable job.

 Engine Block: Stock GM 2-bolt